-- Turmeric, a member of the ginger plant family, has been shown to support muscle and joint function.
-You can find easy recipes for curry dishes online and bring them along to a potluck dinner!
+- Turmeric, a member of the ginger plant family, is believed by naturopaths to tantalize the taste buds and help boost your immune system with vital antioxidants and other vitamins and minerals.
+This can help sustain a healhy internal balance while your body is dealing with the sympotms of a flair up… You can find easy recipes for curry dishes online and bring them along to a potluck dinner!
 If you are not much of a baker, try our green tea chai recipe or just buy Numi Tea’s Turmeric Chai.

 - Massage, with moderate pressure, can also provide relief.
 Daily self-massage and one session per week with a therapist can bring less pain, greater strength and increased range of motion at the treated joints.
 A voucher and volunteering to massage a loved one with arthritis will show your love and likely reduce their pain.

 - A well-formulated topical product that delivers active ingredients can ease arthritis pain.
 Menthol-based ointment has been shown to decrease discomfort and offer analgesic effects.
-Likewise, Camphor has been shown to provide relief by inducing a cooling effect and increasing muscle and blood flow.
+Likewise, Camphor has been shown to provide relief by inducing a cooling effect that can distract pain signaling to the brain.
 Our Arthritis Aches & Pain Deep Joint Rub Ointment combines effective absorption with menthol and camphor to deliver deep and fast relief from painful arthritic symptoms.